-Police: Vermont inmate commits suicide at Springfield prison
+Police: Vermont inmate dies by suicide at Springfield prison

 SPRINGFIELD, Vt.
-(AP) — Vermont State Police say an inmate has committed suicide at the Springfield prison.
+(AP) — Vermont State Police say an inmate has killed himself at the Springfield prison.

 Thirty-seven-year-old Nicholas Lynch was found hanging in his cell Friday at the Southern State Correctional Facility.